A Model for Dark Energy decay: A Model for the Decay

 Here we propose a further model for the interaction.
 Suppose that a positive cosmological constant (e.g. de Sitter like cosmology) is modeled by a non zero scalar vacuum energy, and that such a non zero vacuum energy density is very small, $V_0\sim 10^{-47} $GeV$^4$.
 We suppose a scalar with doubly degenerated energy minima and a small breaking term to provide such a small energy difference.
 This is indeed very rare and generally unnatural except for a well known case, that is if there is a symmetry forcing the vacua to be equal and a nonperturbative break of that symmetry.
 There actually exists such a theoretical model.
 The Wess Zumino model \cite{wesszumino} has a set of degenerated bosonic vacua as a consequence of supersymmetry which presumably is broken only non perturbatively.
 We thus suppose this is the case and consider a bosonic potential

 where $\phi =\varphi +iB$ is a complex scalar of mass $m$ and coupling $\lambda$.
-The first term corresponds to the bosonic sector of the Wess-Zumino Lagrangian and $Q$ is a supersymmetry breaking term of power law type, adjusted so that we have the cosmological constant value at the metastable minimum.
-The exact form of the breaking term is not needed for the computations.
-There is an interaction with a fermion which is here irrelevant (supersymmetry is here a motivation rather than a requirement).
-Such a potential is nothing but the bosonic sector of the Wess-Zumino model.
-It has a set of zeros, as in $\varphi=0$ and at $\varphi= \frac{2m}{3\lambda}$, if $B=0$.
-Let us suppose that we have only one (uncharged) bosonic field, making above $B=0$.
+The first term, $U(\phi)$, corresponds to the bosonic sector of the Wess-Zumino Lagrangian and $Q(\phi)$ is a supersymmetry breaking term of power law type.
+The term $Q(\phi)$ is adjusted so that we have the cosmological constant value at the metastable minimum.
+The exact form of the breaking term, however, is not needed for the computations.

-The physical mechanism is supposed to run as follows.
-There is a decay from DE, described by the slightly higher bosonic vacuum, to warm DM, described by a particle swinging around the true vacuum.
-Such a bosonic particle is supposed to interact with the fermionic counterpart producing cold DM.
-We compute here for what mass of the DE particle we can have a decay from the metastable vacuum to the stable one.